-Use the info comic to gather and present arguments, stories, and images that create resonances between your concept and your target audience or stakeholder: try to transport them from what is to what could be.
+Use your paper and presentation to present arguments, stories, and images that create resonances between your theory and your target audience or stakeholder: try to transport them from what is to what could be.

 Beginning: What Is?
 Who are your stakeholders?
 Middle: Contrast of What Is/Could Be What makes the concept distinctive?
 End: What Could Be?
 How can project best succeed?
 Why is your concept important to each stakeholder?
 What are the core issues and potential solutions?
 How does your concept engage each stakeholder?
 What is the adventure , what's at stake for each stakeholder?
 What are the key perspectives and challenges?
 What action can your stakeholders take?